0

 1. Physical (Mechanical) Exfoliants

-• Exfoliating Glove: Ideal for regular body exfoliation, this classic mitt helps unclog pores, remove dry skin, and leave the skin feeling smooth and renewed after each shower.
+• Exfoliating Glove: Ideal for your regular body routine, this classic mitt effortlessly unclogs pores and leaves your skin feeling incredibly smooth and renewed after a warm shower.

-• Raw Exfoliating Glove for Body: Made for deeper exfoliation, it’s perfect for rougher skin areas like arms, legs, and back.
-It helps stimulate circulation and reveal brighter skin.
+• Raw Exfoliating Glove for Body: Crafted for a slightly deeper sweep, this is perfect for rougher areas like elbows, legs, and the back.
+It gently stimulates circulation to encourage brighter skin.

-• Turkish Silk Exfoliating Glove for Face: Designed for delicate areas like the face and neck, this ultra-soft glove provides gentle exfoliation that removes impurities without irritation.
+• Turkish Silk Exfoliating Glove for Face: Because the skin on your face and décolletage is delicate, this ultra-soft silk glove provides a feather-light touch, lifting impurities without causing irritation.

 2. Chemical Exfoliants